Skip to content

 Type 4 18 years + Mild walking difficulties

-This classification system is still used for adults, teenagers and children living with SMA in the UK even though for many, care and treatment is changing the outcome of their SMA.
+This clinical classification system is still used in the UK for adults, teenagers and children living with SMA.
+For many, though, care and treatment are changing their SMA outcomes.

 • Due to symptoms of SMA

-This classification system of ‘Type’ is also still used when a baby, child, young person or adult shows symptoms and SMA is confirmed via an SMN1 gene test.
+SMA is confirmed via a test for the SMN1 gene.
+The classification system of ‘Type’ is used when a baby, child, young person or adult shows symptoms.

 Parents / carers will often have been concerned about symptoms of weakness in their child.
 Symptoms may have been noticed by doctors, the health visitor or community nurse.